-In the day-to-day management of a medical practice, the most important concern is (and always will be) patient care.
-But in the evolving landscape of U.S. healthcare and medical billing services, providing responsible care involves considering far more than the effectiveness of treatment plans, prescriptions, and preventive services.
+In the day-to-day management of medical practices, the most critical concern is (and always will be) patient care.
+But in the evolving landscape of U.S. healthcare and medical billing services, providing responsible care involves considering far more than just the effectiveness of treatment plans, prescriptions, and preventive services.

-Following decades of arguments and advocacy, the landscape of healthcare is shifting ever closer to a fully performance- and quality-based future.
+Following decades of arguments and advocacy, the landscape of the healthcare industry is shifting ever closer to a whole performance and quality-based future.
 From the MIPS, MACRA, and Meaningful Use incentive programs to the embrace of ACOs, collaborative care models, and pay-for-performance and outcomes-based fee schedules, there’s an increased focus on the financial side of healthcare.
 This shift in focus has had a major impact on both patients and providers.

 With value-based care and administrative cost reduction initiatives on the rise, the keys to medical practice success are evolving rapidly.
-In 2019, the Centers for Medicare and Medicaid Services (CMS) announced that more hospitals will receive incentive payments than penalties under Medicare’s Value-Based Purchasing Program in fiscal year 2020.
-The total amount of payments is expected to amount to $1.9 billion, which will be distributed to participating hospitals that improved the quality of patient care over time relative to their peers.
+In 2019, the Centers for Medicare and Medicaid Services (CMS) announced that more hospitals will receive incentive payments than penalties under Medicare’s Value-Based Purchasing Program in the fiscal year 2020 with the total payment amount that shy of $2 billion.
+The same amount of $1.9 billion will be offered by Medicare to hospitals in the fiscal year 2021, which will be distributed to participating hospitals that improve the quality of patient care over time relative to their peers.

 While there is still some dispute in the healthcare industry about whether value-based care truly does deliver improved health outcomes and cost savings, the concept continues to have strong bipartisan political support.
 Value-based care was central to many of the Affordable Care Act’s provisions and the Department of Health and Human Services (HHS) announced five new primary care payment models in 2019 designed to encourage the transition to value-based care.